Knife Sets

 My Carbon Bladed Leuku Set

 I tend to like substantial blades, so anything less than 3.5mm is on the thin side for me.
-However, much to my surprise, this set turned out very well in spite of it being rather light weight in feel.
+However, much to my surprise, this set turned out very well, very light and manageable.
 Both blades cut very easily and would serve as a very useful general camp knife set or on hunting trips.

 The handles are one piece Spalted Maple, with a 3mm brass bolster and end cap.
 Unfortunately the picture doesn't do them justice, but trust me, they're quite nice...